ajrcarey/pdfium-render/README.md

 * `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page and page object rendering functionality.
 Projects that do not require page or page object rendering can avoid having to include the `image` crate in their binaries.
-* `static`: enables binding to a statically-linked build of Pdfium.
-See the "Static linking" section above.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
+* `static`: enables binding to a statically-linked build of Pdfium.
+See the "Static linking" section above.
+* `sync`: provides an implementation of the `Send` and `Sync` traits for the `Pdfium` struct.
+This allows a `Pdfium` instance to be shared across threads.
+This is particularly useful for creating a static instance that can be used with `lazy_static` or `once_cell`.
+Requires the `thread_safe` feature.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.
-* `sync`: provides an implementation of the `Send` and `Sync` traits for the Pdfium struct.
-This allows a `Pdfium` instance to be shared across threads.
-This is particularly useful for creating a static instance of `Pdfium` that can be used with `lazy_static` or `once_cell`.
-Requires the `thread_safe` feature.

 The `image` and `thread_safe` features are enabled by default.
 All other features are disabled by default.